 Integration with other systems

 Every system in a distributor’s tech stack provides an invaluable source of data.
-Look for integration capabilities with CRM, ERP, PIM, WHM, and accounting systems.
+Look for integration capabilities with CRM, distribution ERP software, PIM, WHM, and accounting systems.
 Don’t forget about marketing integrations such as Google Analytics eCommerce Tracking and CRM dashboards.

 Having the ability to easily market your website on the back-end through Search Engine Optimisation (SEO) can act as a powerful marketing tool in order to become more visible online.